hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/from-and-joins.md

 ## Table and View Instances

-Notice that first of all, all table and view instances are instantiated.
+Notice that, first of all, all table and view instances are instantiated.
 Once this is done, they can be used in the LiveSQL query.

-In the example above, the table and view instances `a`, `t`, and `ba` are created using the DAO methods `createTable()` and `createView()` respectively.
+In the example above, the table and view instances `a`, `t`, and `ba` are created using the DAO methods `newTable()` and `newView()` respectively.
 They can include an optional alias parameter (recommended) that is used in the query.
 If omitted, LiveSQL will pick one automatically.

+Each table or view can participate multiple times in the same query (e.g reflexive queries).
+In that case it needs to be instantiated multiple times with different alias to differentiate them.

 Tables and views are added to the query with the `from()` and `join()` clauses (and its variations).